In 1980, to help with calls for food and other assistance, the parishioners of St. Denis and

 The commitment in time for the member is variable and flexible.

-We coordinate the holiday food baskets and gifts at Thanksgiving, Christmas and Easter.
+We coordinate the holiday food baskets at Thanksgiving, Christmas and Easter.
 Through the generosity of the parishioners, we are able to provide about 150 baskets each holiday, as well as gift cards for children at Christmas.

-Generally, we collect school supplies in September and have available a selection of coats, hats and gloves for needy children.
+We collect school supplies in late summer and have available a selection of coats, hats and gloves for needy children in the winter.

 History / Mission